sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Actuator metrics is rarely used for cloud native app
   - Probably use it when APM (Application Performance Monitoring) tools are not available
-  - they app dynamics?
+  - they appdynamics?
-- For /health value proposition, talk about the case "applicatio hang" - GC hang - CF does just port health check
+- For /health value proposition, talk about the case "applicatio hang" - GC hang - CF does just health check on port - probably not good enough
 - What does Ford use for monitoring applications?
   - One student says her group uses actuator like custom tools
   - Any APM tools?
-Sonarcube is mostly static code analysis tools Dynatrace, New Relic, App Dynamic, etc - Ford use Dynatraces
+Sonarcube is mostly static code analysis tools Dynatrace, New Relic, AppDynamics, etc - Ford use Dynatraces
-- out code is not realistic, example is MAX_TIME_ENTRIES, we just need a way of increasing the number of entries
 - keep browser open, keep cranking up code

 - (Charles)